ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 sequence numbers 0 and 1 for a total of two registrations without receiving a MAX_CONNECTION_IDS capsule from the proxy.

-Clients which cannot register new connection IDs within a reasonable timeout due to the MAX_CONNECTION_IDS limit SHOULD abort the proxied connection by resetting the HTTP stream with error code NO_ERROR.
+Clients that cannot register new connection IDs within a reasonable time due to the MAX_CONNECTION_IDS limit SHOULD abort the proxied connection by resetting the HTTP stream with error code NO_ERROR.
 This may happen, for example, if the target server sends a NEW_CONNECTION_ID frame with Sequence Number and Retire Prior To equal to the